 When it comes to running a successful medical practice, there are a plethora of terms you need to know and how each one impacts your practice.
 One such concept is risk adjustment, which affects your financial bottom line, your practice, and your patients.
-Keep reading to learn more about risk adjustment, how it relates to you and your patients, and what a risk score is.
+What is risk adjustment in health care, how does it relate to you and your patients, and what is a risk score?

 - What Is Risk Adjustment In Healthcare?